willemw12/get_iplayer_downloader/README.md

     <path to this directory>/src/get_iplayer_downloader.py

-Or create a symbolic link of get\_iplayer\_downloader.py in a directory of $PATH.
-From this directory:
+Or create a symbolic link of get\_iplayer\_downloader.py to a directory in $PATH.
+From this directory, run:

-    ln -s $(pwd)/src/get_iplayer_downloader.py ~/bin/get_iplayer_downloader
+    ln -s $(pwd)/src/get_iplayer_downloader.py ~/bin/gipd

-and run:
+and then run:

-    get_iplayer_downloader
+    gipd

-There are several ways to install the program, see below.
+There are several ways to install the program.

-After installation, run:

-    get_iplayer_downloader

-or run it from the desktop menu.

-### Install by installation script
+### Install with installation script

 This should work on any Linux distribution.
 Run from this directory: